poems4u/poems4u/content/poems/posts/danteandvirgil.md

 Thereafter always Benedict, <br>
 Always Elijah——

-And thank your beastly Jove for the verse you *knew* 'twould blossom.
+And thank your beastly Jove for the verse you *knew* 'twould blossom."